GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 <details>
   <summary style="cursor: pointer">
-    <b>&#8226; The 14th February 2022</b>, upcoming seminar of Sébastien Loustau, MCMC optimization for high-dimensional problems.
+    <b>&#8226; February 2022, the 14th</b>, upcoming seminar of Sébastien Loustau, MCMC optimization for high-dimensional problems.
   </summary>
   <p>
     <b>Abstract:</b> The aim of this talk is to introduce a greedy MCMC optimizer for Deep Learning.
-After a gentle start about the convergence of standard Meyropolis Hasting algorithm, and discussion about MCMC alternatives, I will present recent MCMC challenging algorithms for recent high dimensional machine learning problems, where the dimension of the Markov Chain could change over time.
+After a gentle start about the convergence of standard Metropolis Hasting algorithm, and discussion about MCMC alternatives, I will present recent MCMC challenging algorithms for recent high dimensional machine learning problems, where the dimension of the Markov Chain could change over time.
 Then, I will describe how to adapt these ideas to build a new optimizer for Deep Learning and shows its nice properties to learn sparse deep nets, as well as the next challenges to have a competitive counterpart of standard stochastic gradient methods.
   </p>
 </details>